Jaime-Barillas/DBAS-PressStart/README.md

 To create and run a container:
 `docker run --name dbas --detach -p 80:<port> pressstart:<version-num>`

-Note: If the dockerfile has a CMD rule that starts node or npm, <CTRL-C>-ing out of an interactive container gets iffy, use `docker container stop dbas` instead.
+Note: If the dockerfile has a CMD rule that starts node or npm, &lt;CTRL-C&gt;-ing out of an interactive container gets iffy, use `docker container stop dbas` instead.